-ANNUAL NEGOTIATION OF LOCAL SHARED COSTS

-- 12. Purpose of annual MOU budget: The annual one-stop operating budget is an essential component of the local MOU, which serves as a contract between required partners in the local area and payees. - a.
-The one-stop operating budget encompasses agreements on how required partners will share in two types of costs: 1) infrastructure costs to which required partners must contribute to fund the operations of one-stop centers within the local area and 2) local service delivery system costs that are identified by and agreed upon by required partners in the local area.
-Each type of shared cost is defined in Appendix B of these guidelines. - b.
-Local areas must use the required one-stop operating budget spreadsheet, which is an Excel template issued annually as a supplement to these Governor's Guidelines. - c.
-The annual infrastructure funding agreement documented in the one-stop operating budget spreadsheet must be explained in a budget narrative specific to the applicable program year. - i.
-The budget narrative must include a table identifying each required partner's total cash contribution toward its proportionate share of infrastructure costs and local service delivery system costs for the applicable program year. - ii.
-The table must also show the dollar amount of a 10% variance from each partner's total cash contribution to enable payment if actual costs exceed budgeted costs by 10% or less for that program year. - d.
-When multiple providers of WIOA Title II Adult Education and Career-Technical Education Perkins IV colleges exist in a single LWIA, each college/provider is expected to pay a portion of the total agreed-upon infrastructure costs and shared local service delivery system costs for that partner, as determined under the MOU unless otherwise agreed upon.
+SECTION 1 NEGOTIATION OF LOCAL MOUS 11.
+Failure to reach agreement on the MOU: Only local areas that fail to reach agreement at the end of the State-level remediation period will be considered at impasse as described in Section 3 of these guidelines.
+SECTION 2 ANNUAL NEGOTIATION OF LOCAL SHARED COSTS 12.
+Purpose of annual MOU budget: The annual one-stop operating budget is an essential component of the local MOU, which serves as a contract between required partners in the local area and payees. a.
+The one-stop operating budget encompasses agreements on how required partners will share in two types of costs: 1) infrastructure costs to which required partners must contribute to fund the operations of one stop contern within the local area of shared cost is defined in Appendix D of these guidelines. b.
+Local areas must use the required one-stop operating budget supplement to these Governor's Guidelines. c.
+The annual infrastructure funding agreement documented in the budget narrative specific to the applicable program year. .
+The hudget normative must include a table identifying each 1 d.
+When multiple providers of WIOA Title II Adult Education and Career-Technical Education Perkins IV colleges exist in a single LWIA, each college/provider is expected to pay a portion of the MOU unless otherwise agreed upon. i If colleges/energident and Federal for de ( to fund the operations of one-stop centers within the local area and 2) local service delivery system costs that are identified by and agreed upon by required partners in the local area.
+Each type of shared cost is defined in Appendix B of these guidelines. b.
+Local areas must use the required one-stop operating budget spreadsheet, which is an Excel template issued annually as a supplement to these Governor's Guidelines. c.
+The annual infrastructure funding agreement documented in the one-stop operating budget spreadsheet must be explained in a budget narrative specific to the applicable program year. i.
+The budget narrative must include a table identifying each required partner's total cash contribution toward its proportionate share of infrastructure costs and local service delivery system costs for the applicable program year. ii.
+The table must also show the dollar amount of a 10% variance from each partner's total cash contribution to enable payment if actual costs exceed budgeted costs by 10% or less for that program year. d.
+When multiple providers of WIOA Title II Adult Education and Career-Technical Education Perkins IV colleges exist in a single